Year 8

 We also have an Induction Event in the Autumn term.
 For parents, this consists of an information session detailing the school's strong emphasis on academic achievement, assessment and reporting and extra-curricular activities.
 Pupils will be with their classes taking part in some teambuilding activities and getting a tour of the school.

 Throughout these induction activities, pupils are nurtured and supported by the experienced and committed pastoral team.
-Miss Dark and Dr Finlay, the Year Tutors for Year 8, work hard to ensure that pupils needs are met and that any worries are addressed.
+Ms Moore and Dr Finlay, the Year Tutors for Year 8, work hard to ensure that pupils needs are met and that any worries are addressed.

 Pupils